4 Key Reasons Using Insurance For Therapy is a Bad Idea

 Although having mental health benefits gives many more people access to therapy, it comes at a price.
-Given changes happening in health care law, it’s essential to know the long term costs of using health insurance to pay for therapy.
+Given changes happening in health care law, it’s essential to know the long term costs of using insurance to pay for therapy.

 When someone is set on staying in-network

 Many people call my office and immediately ask, “do you take my insurance?”
 If we say no, we often hear, “I’ll keep calling around until I find someone that does.”

 I’m really baffled when someone says, “wow!
 You guys are exactly what I’ve been looking for!
 But I’m going to call around until I find someone in-network.”

 When someone is set on using insurance, there’s little we can say to change their minds.

 Most of us pay a ton for health insurance and want to use it as often as possible.
 I definitely do.

 Lots of people lump therapy in with health care.
 If health insurance is for health care, then they should be able to use insurance to pay for therapy.

 Using insurance for therapy comes with strings attached